 The Tragedy of Superga: May 4, 1949

-May 4, 1949, is a date that no Torino fan – nor any football enthusiast – will ever forget.
-That day, the flight returning the team from Lisbon, after a friendly match against Benfica, crashed into the rear wall of the Basilica of Superga due to thick fog and a navigation error.
-All 31 passengers aboard lost their lives: players, coaches, managers, journalists, and crew members.
-The Great Torino was wiped out in an instant, leaving an unfillable void in the hearts of fans and in the world of football.
+May 4, 1949, is a date no Torino supporter—and no football lover—will ever forget.
+That day, the plane carrying the team home from a friendly match against Benfica in Lisbon crashed into the rear wall of the Basilica of Superga.
+Thick fog and a navigation error caused the tragedy.
+All 31 people on board perished: players, coaches, staff, journalists, and crew.
+In a single moment, the Grande Torino was lost, leaving a void that has never been filled in Italian football and in the hearts of fans worldwide.

 The Superga Memorial: A Place of Remembrance and Pilgrimage